cmigz/today-i-learned/flexbox/flex-basics.md

 Ok!
 So FlexBox!

 Flexbox or "Flexible Box" is a relatively new set of CSS properties we can utilize to distribute space among elements and align content exactly how we want.
-It's never been easier to set up grids and organize content, I assure you once you get the swing of Flexbox you will never bother with float or any other grid system again.
+It's never been easier to set up grids and organize content.
+I assure you once you get the swing of Flexbox you will never bother with `float` or any other grid system again.

 A brief intro from the [MDN Page on Using CSS Flexible Boxes](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes)